Cuba starter pack

-Once, just buying a plane ticket and was traveling Cuba off the beaten path.
+Once, just buying a plane ticket and traveling to Cuba was off the beaten path.
 But this is not the case any longer.
-Since Obama eased travel restrictions between the United States and Cuba, there has been a 77% increase in American tourism.
+Since President Obama eased travel restrictions between the United States and Cuba, there has been a 77% increase in American tourism.
 The tourist trail of travel in Cuba is forming and you’ll see Americans all over the place in typical hot-spots.
-But there are still off the beaten path places, even in Havana, that are mostly untouched by our culture and influence.
+But there are still off the beaten path places, even in Havana, that

-The first place to stop in when you're traveling Cuba off the beaten path is Holguin.
-When you mention that you’re going to Holguin, you’ll either be met with a blank stare or the knowing nod of one of the few who have found this off the beaten path gem while traveling in Cuba.
-Seriously, it seems like no one but the most seasoned traveler has heard of Holguin.
-It’s the perfect paradise for anyone who loves breweries, good food, and parks, but hates crowds.
+The first place to stop when you're traveling Cuba off the beaten path is Holguin.
+When you mention that you’re going to Holguin, you’ll either be met with a blank stare or the knowing nod of one of the few who

 When you’re not people watching, check out some of the less-visited museums and sights like the National Center for Animal and Plant Health to see the taxidermic cow Ubre Blanca who legendarily produced 109.5 liters of milk in a single day during the revolution (by comparison, 25 liters in a day is a stretch for any other cow).
 In the evening, skip the more touristy Tropicana and truly see Cuba off the beaten path by hitting up Fábrica de Arte Cubano - a former factory filled with bars, cafes, art galleries, movie theaters, concert venues, and more.